 The process of making polenta is not a complicated one but it is a time consuming one and you will be exerting some energy.
 The thing about polenta is that you pretty much have to be stirring it constantly for about 20 - 30 minutes.
 It's hot, it's thick, and it takes a while.
 But, it is completely worth it, especially if you only make it once in a while.

 To start, bring four cups of liquid, milk or stock, to a boil.
 Now whisk in one cup of cornmeal.
 Bring back to a boil, reduce the heat to low and strap in because you are going to be stirring for a while.
 For the next 20 or so minutes pretty much just stand there and stir.
 Eventually, you will have to switch out the whisk for a wooden spoon because the mixture will get too thick.
-Once the polenta is the desired consistency (about the same as scrambled eggs), add 1-2 tbsp of butter, a big handful of parmesan cheese, and season with salt and pepper.
+Once the polenta is the desired consistency (about the same as scrambled eggs), add 1-2 tablespoon of butter, a big handful of parmesan cheese, and season with salt and pepper.
 At this point, you can serve it as a creamy polenta, or cook it down a bit more and then pour it into a dish and cool it.

 When it comes to creamy polenta, you really just want to make sure that the cornmeal is all hydrated and cooked.
 That's all.
 For firm polenta, you want to make sure it's nice and thick before putting it in a dish and cooling it.
 The idea with the firm polenta is that you cool it, slice it, and then you can sear it or bake it and it will hold it's shaped.
 So, you want it to be really firm when your cooking it, this way it will be really firm when it is reheated.
 But don't worry about getting the exact consistency you want.
 As the polenta cools about 10% more liquid will evaporate off.
 This means that your cooled and reheated polenta will be about 10% more firm than it is when you are making it.
 I hope that makes sense.